jxmot/tessel-networking-example/README.md

 # Running the Application

-In order to use the application it is necessary to update the Tessel 2 firmware.
+In order to use the application it is necessary to modify the Tessel 2 firmware.
 There is a single JavaScript file that contains entire Tessel 2 API.

 ## Initial Steps